 For my regular readers, I hope this transparency of my rental property gives you some more insight on my monthly investment income updates.
 For anyone considering buying a rental property, the real money is made by getting a good deal.
 Over a long period of time, money will cash flow in more and more, but it takes patience.
 Good tenants is key, and keeping a nice stash of cash in case something goes wrong.

-Today the value of my property is harder to estimate because not a lot of units have recently sold in my complex.
+Today the value of my rental property is harder to estimate because not a lot of units have recently sold in my complex.
 My best guess is it is near my original purchase price.
-If that is the case, I have about $120,000 of equity in the property.
+If that is the case, I have about $120,000 of equity in the rental property.
 I spoke to a reputable bank about taking some of the equity out and they said I can take out anything beyond 75% loan-to-value.
 If indeed the value has gotten back to what I paid for it, then that would open up some cash to take out and put into a new property.
-Stay tuned on that.